xd009642/xd009642.github.io/_posts/2024-08-23-snapshoting-testing-neural-networks.markdown

 I found that none of the samples triggered with 20ms chunk sizes.
 This is far smaller than anything we've tried in prod but there was a little issue with handling remainders that meant that all the samples were ignored.
-We also found a repeat processing issue on chunk sizes that aren't a multiple of 30ms that lead to the remainder being processed twice.
+We also found a repeat processing issue on chunk sizes that aren't a multiple of 30ms which led to the remainder being processed twice.
 You can see a bit of these in the PRs I'll link down below:

 1. [Snapshot Testing PR](https://github.com/emotechlab/silero-rs/pull/11)